Image Credit: The late Denis Hill. Purchases of this photo benefit the Island County Historical Society Archives and Museum. Purchase this photo

 Q: Isn’t this just strapping a business owner with more debt?

 A: The CHWA LENT loans are intended to alleviate stress not create it.
-They are not in the 10’s of 1000’s of dollars.
+They are NOT in the 10’s of 1000’s of dollars.
+They are small loans.
 We took this into account and believe applicants (our members) know their business and their limits and will be able to use the loan not be buried by it.

-A: The $20,000 from CHWA plus all investments from the public will be funneled back to the LENT Micro-loan program to be used as a low-interest tool to offset some of the financial impacts businesses in the district might endure during emergency situations.
+A: The $20,000 from our budget plus all investments from the public will be funneled back to the LENT Micro-loan program to be used as a low-interest tool to offset some of the financial impacts businesses in the district might endure in an emergency situation.
 This program will be maintained as a restricted account and all funds will be recirculated as part of future LENT micro-loans.

 A: Yes, this is unheard of.
-Sadly king-tides, storms, flood, fire, owner illness/accident, earthquakes, can all result in financial emergencies that could, if not addressed, affect someone’s livelihood (and that of their employee’s should they have any) and our town, both in spirit and economic sustainability.
+Sadly king-tides, storms, flood, fire, owner illness/accident, earthquakes, can all result in financial emergencies that could, if not addressed, affect the sustainability of a small business along the historic waterfront.
 Loss of business, vacancy’s and damaged buildings lead to economic slumps in any historic town.
-It’s vital, and part of our mission to help insure sustainability along the historic waterfront.
+It’s vital, and part of our mission to help insure economic sustainability along the historic waterfront.

-Q: If YOU get the money, I gave, over YOUR $20,000 initial investment, why wouldn’t I just give it to the business owner directly?
+Q: “Since the Historic Waterfront Assoc. receives the money I’ve donated, over YOUR $20,000 initial investment, why wouldn’t I just give it to the business owner directly?”

 We hope that answers YOUR questions as potential investors in the LENT micro-loan program in Coupeville.